 University of Wisconsin Stout | Wisconsin's Polytechnic University

-Fall registration begins on April 1st for students who have paid their tuition in full and have no holds on their accounts.
+Spring Registration begins on Wednesday, October 28th for Graduate students and November 2nd for Undergraduate students who have paid their tuition in full and have no holds on their accounts

-All students except those who have applied to graduate in May are eligible to enroll in the Fall 2015 term.
-If you applied to graduate in May, but need to take Fall courses to satisfy additional requirements, please contact the Registration and Records office for an enrollment appointment. (firstname.lastname@example.org)
+All students except those who have applied to graduate in December are eligible to enroll in the Spring 2016 Term.
+If you applied to graduate in December, but need to take a Spring courses to satisfy additional requirements, please contact the Registration and Records office for an enrollment appointment. (email@example.com)

 You may drop all of your courses before the first day of classes this fall term; however, if you wish to drop all fall courses after the term begins on Wednesday, September 9th 2015, you will need to withdraw from the university.
 Visit Student Services for more information about withdrawing from the University.